Around the world, event organizers are still scrambling to adapt to COVID-19.

 Luckily, many companies have paved the way and you can learn from their examples.
 Here are some of the best examples of virtual conferences and events:

-WordSesh – A WordPress-focussed virtual conference series that happens in multiple time zones annually.
+WordSesh – A WordPress-focused virtual conference series that happens in multiple time zones annually.

 We will keep this post updated with resources and tools.
 If you see something missing, comment here or email us at [email protected]